marcinduma/LTRCLD-2557/docs/use-case1.md

 ## Cross Cloud traffic verification

-Let's check if our Virutal Machine are able to communicate.
+Let's check if our Virutal Machines are able to communicate.
 For now we have configured that part of our infrastructure.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image140.png" width = 800>